atmyers/impactx/docs/source/usage/python.rst

       :param float charge_C: bunch charge (C)
       :param distr: distribution function to draw from (object from :py:mod:`impactx.distribution`)
       :param int npart: number of particles to draw

+   .. py:method:: init_envelope(ref, distr)

+      Envelope tracking mode:
+      Create a 6x6 covariance matrix from a distribution and then initialize the the simulation for envelope tracking relative to a reference particle.

+      :param ref: the reference particle (object from :py:class:`impactx.RefPart`)
+      :param distr: distribution function (object from :py:mod:`impactx.distribution`)

    .. py:method:: particle_container()